 There are three colour coded walking trails to try.
 Two are very easy walks on well surfaced paths which will suit all abilites.
 There is also a longer route which can be a bit muddy.
 It's a very tranquil place with a diversity of flora of fauna to look out for.
 Birdwatchers can look out for nuthatch, Woodlark, Buzzard, Hen harrier and green and great spotted woodpecker.
 There have also been 16 species of butterfly recorded.

-The reserve is located about 10 miles east of Lincoln, not far from Horncastle.
+The reserve is located about 10 miles east of Lincoln, and not far from Horncastle.
 View Full Details>>

 |Cleethorpes Country Park||1 miles (2 km)||This 160 acre park has a 7 acre lake with footpaths and a cycle path running through it.
 View Full Details>>|

 |Donna Nook Nature Reserve||10 miles (16 km)||This coastal nature reserve in Lincolnshire consists of dunes, slacks and inter-tidal areas.
 It's a great place for birdwatching with 47 species of birds to look out for.
 In November and December you can see the grey seal colony give birth to their pups near the sand dunes.
-It's quite a spectacle and attracts thousands of visitors each year.|
+View Full Details>>|

-|Gibraltar Point||4 miles (6 km)||Enjoy a walk around this beautiful coastal nature reserve near Skegness.
+|Gibraltar Point||4 miles (6 km)||Enjoy a walk around this beautiful coastal national nature reserve near Skegness.
 It's a lovely place for a peaceful stroll with numerous footpaths to follow through the sand, saltmarsh and dunes with several artificial lakes and bird hides along the way.
 There are lovely views of the Wash and the Lincolnshire coast and countryside.
 It's fantastic for bird watching with a variety of coastal birds to look out for.
 These include brent geese, shorelark, redwing and fieldfare.
 There's also an excellent visitor centre with a Wild Coast Exhibition that includes 3d models of sand dunes and salt marshes.|

 The reserve is located just a few miles south of Skegness so you could easily walk there from the town.
 Parking is available at the reserve too though.
 View Full Details>>

 |Grantham Canal||32 miles (52 km)||A lovely peaceful walk alongside the Grantham Canal from Grantham to Nottingham.|

-The walk takes you through through the glorious Vale of Belvoir and passes Woodsthorpe, Redmile, Harby, Hickling and the delightful country park at Cotgrave on the way.
+The walk takes you through through the glorious Vale of Belvoir and passes Woolsthorpe, Redmile, Harby, Hickling, Gamston and the delightful Cotgrave Country Park.
+View Full Details>>